VetterNic2/streaming-01-getting-started/README.md

 Remember:

+# Thank you for this reminder Dr. Case.
+It is always tough to remember which languages are case-sensitive!

 - **Spacing, Spelling, Capitalization**: When programming, these are critical.
 Always double-check!

 ---

 ## Open Project Folder in VS Code

+# This worked without an Issue. - Nic

 In VS Code, open just your project repository folder, e.g. Documents/streaming-01-getting-started.

 ## Verify Installations / Update Default Python

+# This worked without an Issue and I verified it in the discussion. - Nic

 In VS Code, open a terminal window (View / Terminal) and verify your software is installed and configured.